Much of the route to Long Terawan is on logging roads. They are in active use by articulated logging trucks.

 The logging roads are neither keep left nor keep right.
 They change constantly.
 This enables the trucks to straighten out the corners, so naturally everybody else has to follow the rules.

 There are small arrows that show you which side to use, but as a rider trying to pick a path through rocks and holes, I would say its impossible to be sure about seeing every sign.
 Also, some of them are behind shrubs and/or covered in dust.

-The guide was ring in Brad’s Hilux and it would have been easier for me to follow, but i could not see the road properly through the dust unless i hung back more than 100m.
-And that meant they were often out of site around the next bend of the one after.
+The guide was riding in Brad’s Hilux and it would have been easier for me to follow, but I could not see the road properly through the dust unless i hung back more than 100m.
+And that meant they were often out of site around the next bend or the one after.

 So I rode in front and the guide was telling me which side to use by a code if single and double beeps on the horn.